manuel-arrabal/cv/README.md

 **Commercial director** @ [Marvel informática] _(2010-2012)_
 - Manage employees, keeping them on a path toward long-term goals and boost morale, in addition to fostering talent and encouraging employee retention.
-- Develop leads, focussing on growing the company’s sales and customer base, and lead generation plays a key role in this strategy.
+- Develop leads, focusing on growing the company’s sales and customer base, and lead generation plays a key role in this strategy.
 - Prepare promotional and marketing materials to give to current and potential clients.
 - Use my experience and knowledge to identify potential legal, financial, or sales issues.<br>
 Technician _(2007-2010)_